linode/apl-charts/README.md

 ## Quick start for creating a RabbitMQ cluster

 The `rabbitmq-cluster` Helm chart can be used to create a RabbitMQ `cluster` with `queues` and `policies`.

+## Quickstart for creating a Spin App

+The `spin-app` Helm chart can be used to create a `SpinApp`.
+Using this chart requires the following Helm charts to be installed by a user with the `platform-admin` role:

+- [Kwasm Operator](https://github.com/KWasm/kwasm-operator/blob/kwasm-operator-chart-0.2.3/charts/kwasm-operator/Chart.yaml) This chart needs to be added to the Catalog first.
+- `spin-operator`
+- `spin-shim-executor`

+# Platform Helm charts

+The following Helm charts are added to the Catalog and are available for `platform-admins`:

+## Spin Operator

+Using this chart requires the following Helm charts to be installed by a user with the `platform-admin` role:

+- [Kwasm Operator](https://github.com/KWasm/kwasm-operator/blob/kwasm-operator-chart-0.2.3/charts/kwasm-operator/Chart.yaml) This chart needs to be added to the Catalog first.

+## Spin Shim Executor

+The `spin-shim-executor` Helm chart needs to be installed every Team that wants to create Spin Apps.

+## Kfp Cluster Resources

+Install the `kfp-cluster-resources` first before installing `kubeflow-pipelines`.

+## Kubeflow Pipelines

+Using this chart requires the following Helm charts to be installed by a user with the `platform-admin` role:

+- `kfp-cluster-resources`